 The Big Ideas Homelessness Network is a community collaborative steering group made up of representatives from the community and agencies who have a vested interest in ending homelessness in Newcastle and the Hunter region.
 The Network is facilitated by Compass Housing Services via the provision of secretariat services.

 Why a network?

-The Big Ideas Homelessness Network is now meeting regularly to identify the key challenges faced by people experiencing homelessness and the agencies that support them.
+The Big Ideas Homelessness Network meets regularly to identify the key challenges faced by people experiencing homelessness and the agencies that support them.
 Current topics include mental health services, the role of the business community and longer term housing solutions.

 Unlike most cities in Australia, Newcastle does not currently have a mental health assertive outreach program.
-The loss of funding for the previous program (Reaching Home) has had a considerable impact on the region and the Network is looking at options to assist with potential reinstatement of a similar program.
+The loss of funding for the previous program (Reaching Home) has had a considerable impact on the region and the Network has explored options to assist with potential reinstatement of a similar program.